top of page

 HydraPak (Preferred Link)

-In case you don't know me, my style of travel is a 45L backpack, staying in hostels, and trains as much as I can.
-I used this bottle on my last trip but wish I had found this years ago.
-My prior trips had 1 of 2 things happen: I would bring my Owala 24oz bottle, but struggle with it when I wasn't using it, or I would not bring a bottle and wish that I had.
+In case you don't know me, my style of travel is a 45L backpack, hostels, and public transit.
+I first discovered collapsible bottles on my trip to India.
+On my most recent trip to Greece, I decided to upgrade from a 500ml to a 1L bottle, and it did not disappoint.
+Before this, I always ran into one of two problems: I would bring my Owala 24oz bottle and struggle to pack it when I wasn't using it, or not bring a bottle and wish that I had.

 Pros